gbouvignies/ChemEx/docs/source/tutorial.rst

 .. note::
-   If certain required parameter is not specified in parameter files, a default value will be assigned as the initial value,  which is determined by each specific experiment module.
+   If certain required parameter is not specified in parameter files, a default value will be assigned as the initial value.

 .. attention::
    Due to the multidimensional searching feature of *χ*\ :sup:`2`